atom/flight-manual.atom.io/content/forking-a-core-package/sections/maintaining-a-fork-of-a-core-package-in-atom-atom.md

 {{#tip}}

-**Tip:** Follow theses steps each time you want to merge upstream changes into your fork.
+**Tip:** Follow these steps each time you want to merge upstream changes into your fork.

 {{/tip}}